Chile

 PILOTAGE:

-Compulsory for all foreign vessels entering or leaving ports, harbours and oil terminals
+Compulsory for all foreign vessels entering or leaving ports, harbours, and oil terminals

 and navigating in all channels within Chilean waters.
 Certain vessels are not required